supernudo/trespa_cnc_machine/README.md

-# Trespa CNC Machine
+# CNC machine of 5 axes made of Trespa

-CNC machinie for modeling of novel optical sensor systems.

 ## Description